0xdefh/0xdefh.github.io/_posts/2024-03-27-Fresh off the boat - for new Blue Teamer & SOC Analyst.md

 The key?
 Stay curious, stay active, and be proactive!
 There's always something new to learn, and that's what makes this field so dynamic.

 My goal?
-To give you a clear picture of the industry's direction and how I approach running a Security Operations Center (SOC)
+To give you a clear picture of the industry's direction and how I approach running a Security Operations Center (SOC).